 October 2018 (University of Ghana, Accra): ‘Back through Byzantium: textual transmission and the global premodern’ at the conference ‘Classics and Global Humanities’.

 July 2018 (University of Leeds): ‘Between remembrance and necessity in Crusader-period architecture’, at the Leeds International Medieval Congress, on a panel organised by the project ‘Re-evaluating the Art of the Crusades’.

 April 2018 (University of Leeds): ‘What is the difference between a frontier and an edge?’, at the British Academy-funded conference ‘Re-thinking the Medieval Frontier II.
-Invited for publication, to be submitted by November 2019.
+Invited for publication.

 February 2018 (Bilkent University, Ankara): ‘Is an island always a hub?
-Sokotra, Sri Lanka and the shape of commerce in the Late Antique western Indian Ocean’, at the British Academy-funded conference ‘Not the Final Frontier: the world of medieval islands’, in press as part of Al-Masaq special issue.
+Sokotra, Sri Lanka and the shape of commerce in the Late Antique western Indian Ocean’, at the British Academy-funded conference ‘Not the Final Frontier: the world of medieval islands’, subsequently published.

 *February 2018 (Bilkent University, Ankara): ‘Speaking in many voices: Byzantine coins in south India as sources for maritime and inland histories’, Bilkent Public Lecture.